Random commuting matrices: Random commuting Hermitian matrices

 \subsection{Density of eigenvalues}

 In Theorem \ref{thmc2} we gave a formula for the joint distribution of eigenvalues in $(\R^d)^n$.
 Now we ask what is the density of eigenvalues in $\R^d$, as $n \to \infty$.
 This will depend on the equilibrium measure of $ \log \tw$, and choosing the correct scaling.
-Let $Q$ be a continuous non-negative function on $\R^d$, and assume that there are positive constants $\alpha, \gamma, \vare$ so that as $|x| \to \i$, we have \be Q(x) \= \gamma (\sum_{r=1}^d |x^r|^2)^{\alpha/2} + O(|x|^{\alpha -\vare}) . \ee The following theorem is a special case of \cite[Thm.
+We shall restrict ourselves to weights of the following form, where $\alpha, \gamma > 0$: \be Q(x) \= \gamma (\sum_{r=1}^d |x^r|^2)^{\alpha/2}. \ee The following theorem is a special case of \cite[Thm.
 4.4.14]{bhs19}. \bt Let $Q$ be as in \eqref{eqc10}, and let the logarithmic energy be defined as in \eqref{eqbb1}.
 Then there is a unique probability measure $\mu^Q$ on $\R^d$ where $\inf I^Q(\mu)$ is attained, and moreover $\mu^Q$ is compactly supported. \et We call $\mu^Q$ the equilibrium measure (for $Q$) and set